midnightntwrk/midnight-awesome-dapps/README.md

-# 🌌 Awesome Midnight dApps
+# 🚀 Build with Midnight: Open Source dApps & Tools

 Welcome to the Midnight ecosystem's curated list of example dApps, starter templates, tutorials, learning resources, and hackathon projects.
 This repo is designed to help developers get inspired, learn from real-world projects, and build more confidently with privacy-preserving tools on Midnight.